TrackAbout GPS Asset Tracking Systems

 Active GPS Tags

 Active GPS asset tracking involves attaching a GPS-enabled device to your asset allowing you to monitor its movements.
 Most organizations will reserve this form of tracking for highly valuable items due to its higher cost.
 (Active tags are not available from TrackAbout today.
 Coming in late 2018)

 The benefits of choosing Active GPS Asset Tracking include:

 Completely passive system: Due to the nature of Active GPS tags, they can provide location information completely passively without any human intervention.

 Near real-time location data: With the ability to transmit a GPS signal, the location of your assets can be displayed nearly in real-time.
 Most commonly these tags will send a signal from once per day to several times per day.

 Alert on movement: Alerts can be setup to alert you when an asset starts moving or moves into or out of a certain location.

 Despite these powerful attributes, active GPS tags do have their limitations, and may not always make the ideal choice for an asset monitoring system.

-Some of the disadvantages of active GPS tags include:
+Some of the disadvantages of active GPS Asset Tracking System include: